 Where to eat… Dutch food in Amsterdam

-Before we get into the list of actual restaurants, a quick note about food tours.
+Before we get into the list of actual restaurants, a quick note about food tours and dining events.
 I’ve taken absolutely loads of food tours (partly because I was editorial manager at a food tours company for three years) and I genuinely think they’re an excellent way to get to know a city.
 In Amsterdam’s case, they’re also a great way to get to know Dutch food, as they allow you to taste lots of small snacks without having to commit to an entire meal.
 I recommend the food tours by Eating Amsterdam and Devour Tours although there are other options on TripAdvisor.
 If I may offer one further piece of advice: if you’re only in Amsterdam for a long weekend or a short stay, take your food tour on day one.
 No only with it help you to get your bearings geographically, but your tour guide can also give you recommendations for where to eat over the coming days.

 Want to eat more than Dutch food in Amsterdam?
 Download my Amsterdam Restaurant Guide: